toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/01-Expedia-QuickConnect-Avail-&-Rates-API/01-quick-start.md

 This section explains authentication and how to send a request to the Expedia QuickConnect AR interface for a live test property.

+For partners that never worked with Expedia before, and want to know how to get started, please reach us via the [Contact Page](https://expediaconnectivity.com/contact-us).

 ----

 ## Authentication